 What happened

-According to Bloomberg, Uber Technologies Inc. has instituted a monthly spending cap of $1,500 in token usage per employee for each agentic AI coding tool.
-Bloomberg and other outlets report the caps apply to agentic coding software such as Claude Code and Cursor, and were rolled out in recent months.
-Reporting by The Information in April stated that Uber had exhausted its full-year AI budget within the first four months of 2026, a fact repeated across Bloomberg, TechCrunch, Yahoo/Investing, and the Los Angeles Times.
-Multiple outlets report that employees can monitor tool usage via an internal dashboard and may request approval to exceed the standard limit.
-An Uber spokesperson told Bloomberg, "We think this is all a pretty straightforward way to responsibly encourage agentic AI adoption and experimentation at scale across the company.
+According to Bloomberg, Uber Technologies Inc. has instituted a $1,500 monthly cap on each employee's token spending for every agentic AI coding tool, including Claude Code and Cursor.
+The caps apply per tool, so usage of one does not reduce another's allotment, and were rolled out in recent months.
+The move followed disclosure, reported across Bloomberg, TechCrunch, and the Los Angeles Times, that Uber had used up its full-year AI budget within the first four months of 2026.
+Employees can monitor usage on an internal dashboard and may request approval to exceed the cap.
+An Uber spokesperson framed the limits to Bloomberg as a way to responsibly encourage agentic AI adoption and experimentation at scale.

 What to watch